Inherited HSAs Are Fully Taxable the Year of Death

 What Should You Do With Your HSA If You Don’t Have a Spouse?

-If you don’t have a spouse and you still have money in your HSA, spend it HSA down!
+If you don’t have a spouse and you still have money in your HSA, spend the HSA down!

 When a non-spouse is left an inherited HSA, it is fully taxable to them in the year of death.
 That’s right, the owner could have used it tax-free, but an inherited HSA is taxed at ordinary tax rates.
 Essentially, an inherited HSA acts as if it is an inherited fully taxable IRA, but there is no 10-year rule for inherited HSAs.
 It must be taken as income the year of death.